charlienewey/blog.newey.me/content/drafts/2019-05-31-tips-for-a-high-performance-data-science-team.md

 ## Close your feedback loops

+One commonly-encountered problem in fledgling data science teams is incomplete feedback --- a so-called "open feedback loop".
+This is definitely a situation I'm familiar with, and it can significantly frustrate your efforts in trying to develop data science product.

+As an example, here's a situation that I encountered at my own workplace.
+I wanted to try and reduce our customers' expenditure on new tyres for their fleets (aircraft tyres can cost thousands of dollars apiece), so I spent some time researching a data science project that would help airlines extend their tyres' lifetimes.

+I spent time researching how I might approach the project, and the different factors that affect tyre wear --- how different runway surface types wear tyres differently, how longer runways enable faster approaches (and therefore increase tyre wear), how different tyre compounds wear at different rates, and so on.
+I also spent some time doing feature engineering and building a plan for a regression model that would enable me to estimate the accumulated wear on a set of tyres.

+After all of this work, there was one thing I'd failed to take into account;
+even though I had data on approaches, runway surface types, aircraft weights, and so on...
+I couldn't get access to any information from our customers about *when they had to change their tyres*!

+## Quantify everything

 When you start a new data science team, you initially hope that your team's value will speak for itself.
 Hopefully it will, but it never hurt anybody to